shivamsinghindia/GT-backend/README.md

 # Sports Booking Application - Backend

+**Name: Shivam Kumar Singh
 **College ID Number**: IEC2021078

+##Description
+This is the backend part of the Sports Booking Application built using Node.js, Express, and MongoDB.
+The Sports Booking Application is a web-based platform designed to facilitate the booking of sports facilities.
+Users can easily find and reserve courts for various sports at different centers.
+The application provides a user-friendly interface for both users and administrators, allowing for efficient management of bookings, sports, and centers.

+##Key Features
+- User Registration and Authentication: Users can create accounts, log in, and manage their bookings securely using JWT (JSON Web Tokens) for authentication.
+- Booking Management: Users can view available courts, select time slots, and make bookings.
+The application prevents double bookings by checking for existing reservations.

 ## Deployed Link
 - [Backend Application](https://gt-backend.onrender.com/)

 ## Description
-This is the backend part of the Sports Booking Application built using Node.js, Express, and MongoDB.
  It provides RESTful APIs for managing sports centers, sports, bookings, and user authentication.

 ## Prerequisites
 - Node.js (v14 or higher)